polkadot-developers/substrate-developer-hub.github.io/readme.md

 ### Directory Structure

 The repository is structured as a docusaurus project with the markdown files organized in the `/docs` directory.
 The images and other assets are in the `/docs/assets/` directory.
+Follow our [contribution guidelines](CONTRIBUTING.md).

 ### Adding a new document

 To add a new markdown document,

 * Create your markdown document in a suitable directory inside `/docs`.
-* If you have images in your document, put them in the `/docs/assets/` directory.
+* If you have images in your document, put them in the `/docs/images/` directory.
-* Documentation should follow our [styleguide](style-guide.md).
+* Documentation should follow our [contribution guidelines](CONTRIBUTING.md).
 * If you want your document to appear in the sidebar, add its reference in the `/website/sidebar.json` file under the corresponding section.

 ### Rename an existing document